KCmean/AudiLook/README.md

 # Audio Player and Editor

-Desigined a simple Audio cutter in python
+Desigined a simple Audio editor in python
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required libraries.